ropensci/tidync/README.md

 tidync
 ======

-**NOTE:** this package is development and subject to change.
-See Limitations below.
-Active design discussed here: <https://github.com/hypertidy/tidync/issues/33>

 The goal of tidync is to ease exploring the contents of a NetCDF file and constructing efficient queries to extract arbitrary hyperslabs.

-The data extracted can be used directly in array contexts, or in "long form" form "tidy" analysis and visualization contexts.
+The data extracted can be used directly as an array, or in "long form" form as a data frame for "tidy" analysis and visualization contexts.

+These examples are for illustration, see the vignettes for more details, and please try on your own sources!

 There are two main ways of using tidync.

-These examples are for illustration only, see the vignettes for more details, and please try on your own files!

 Interactive
 -----------

 Use `tidync()` and `hyper_filter()` to discern what variables and dimensions are available, and to craft axis-filtering expressions by value or by index.
-(Use the name of the variable on the LHS to target it, use its name to filter by value and the special name `index` to filter it by it's 'step' index).
+(Use the name of the variable on the LHS to target it, use its name to filter by value and the special name `index` to filter it by its 'step' index).

 ``` r
 ## discover the available entities, and the active grid's dimensions and variables